 - Other companies (usually startups) may simply require you to complete an at-home assignment instead within a set time limit–usually 48 hours.

 - Really small startups may not include a remote coding challenge at all–instead bringing you in for an onsite interview immediately after the phone interview–but bigger companies often do.
 (General rule: the bigger the company, the more structured the hiring process is.)

-Technical interview tips for the remote coding challenge
+Coding interview preparation tips for the remote coding challenge

 What interviewers are looking for in the coding challenge

 How to stand out in a remote coding challenge